 No one knows whether this plan will actually work.
 But home furnishings is a market with enduring demand, so that helps.

 Meanwhile, PIR stock is dirt cheap.
-This company used to have earnings power of $1 per share.
-Even half of that earnings power (50 cents) would be huge for a stock trading under $1.
 At 50 cents per share in earnings power, it wouldn’t be unreasonable to see this stock hit $8 (a market-average 16x multiple).

 Much like Pier 1, savings-king Groupon (NASDAQ:GRPN) feels like one of those companies that were loved yesterday but will be forgotten tomorrow.
 But I don’t think that’s true.
 I get that the savings and deals market is commoditized now.
 I also understand that Groupon really isn’t a household name for coupons like it used to be.